|

 fighting.
 Leaders of the Huguenots were

-Louis I de Bourbon,
+Louis I de Bourbon ,

 who was the Prince de Condé, and

-Gaspard II de Coligny.
+Gaspard II de Coligny .

-Under French King Henry IV, who
+Under French King

 was a